Overview

 Porcupine Hills MTB

-OVERVIEW A stunning little getaway, secreted within the undulating landscape between Bot River and Villiersdorp.
+A stunning little getaway, secreted within the undulating landscape between Bot River and Villiersdorp.
 Porcupine Hills aims to become completely off-the-grid, with wind- and solar power, and producing organic olives and other crops.
-Predominantly, the farm is being developed as a regenerating retreat, with yoga, meditation and such-like courses […]
+Predominantly, the farm is being developed as a regenerating retreat, with yoga, meditation and such-like courses and […]

 06/11/2019